bmschmidt/bookworm-geolocator/README.md

 Before geolocating, this performs a large numbers of checks and transformations to try to get data into the best form possible for geolocation.

-That means, for example, that obsolete state abbreviations like "Penna." and "Calif." will be transformed into their modern equivalents; dual places of publication like "London and Edinborough" will be reduced to their first city; and so on.
+That means, for example, that obsolete state abbreviations like "Penna." and "Calif." will be transformed into their modern equivalents; dual places of publication like "London and Edinborough" will be reduced to their first city; it knows that "V Beograd" means "V Belgrade," and drops the "V" from the front; and so on.

+This sort of cleaning is often done manually, but the rules should be widely shared across platforms.
+(Perhaps even more widely shared than the default names; it's conceivable we might want separate lookup databases for the New and Old World, eventually.

 # Running